-Some fresh herbs are all you need for this pot of mussels.
+Some fresh herbs are all you need for these French mussels, which come from Langon, France.

 - 2 tbsp. rendered duck fat or vegetable oil

 - 2 cloves garlic, minced